Staffordshire Hoard to get permanent display in Birmingham

 The money from the Heritage Lottery Fund will go towards displaying about 300 of the 3,500 items found in the field in south Staffordshire.

-The new gallery is expected to open in September 2014.'Our Tutankhamen'
+The new gallery is expected to open in September 2014.

 The display will also explain the history behind the items and how the Anglo-Saxon jewellery makers would have made the items.